justinlautner/Ubuntu-BlackScreen-Fix/README.md

 # Ubuntu-BlackScreen-Fix

-This is a guide to fixing Ubuntu black screen crashes not specifically upon startup.
+This is a guide to fixing Gnome based black screen crashes not specifically upon startup.
 More specifically, this is a response to black screen crashes upon clicking the "Show Applications" and "Activiites buttons, as well as occasionally at random.
-This issue appears to be common with the r9 390, and is a power-saving issue within Ubuntu.
+This issue appears to be common with the r9 390, and is a power-saving issue within Linux.
 By running this script, you force the OS to run at high and perfomance modes, preventing it from terminating the graphical adapter.
-I run this in 18.04 LTS upon every boot, although, i see no reason why this would not work on any other ubuntu-based distro or version.
+I run this in 18.04 (now 20.04) LTS upon every boot, although, i see no reason why this would not work on any other Gnome based distro or version.
+(I have the very same crashing on any distro that uses Gnome, though i have yet to try this fix for other distros).

 If you have a similar issue, with a Radeon GPU and a similar linux distro, feel free to try out this solution.
 It is quite simple, really.